wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Up until now we have only checked performance on 4MB buffers but what happen in smaller and bigger buffers?
 Lets add some tests over a range of buffer sizes and see where we end up.

-Lets add benchmarks on swapping buffers from 16 bytes up to 2GB in "resonable" intervals and plot them against each other as a time-per-byte vs buffer-size
+Lets add benchmarks on swapping buffers from 16 bytes up to 2GB in "reasonable" intervals and plot them against each other as a time-per-byte vs buffer-size

 > TODO: diagram goes here!